ng-alain/delon/docs/how-to-start.en-US.md

 ### 1) APP_INITIALIZER

-From a mid and back-office perspective, `ng-alain` always believes that a network request is required to get some application information (eg menu data, user data, etc.) before Angular starts.[startup.service.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/core/startup/startup.service.ts)；It returns a `Promise` object, which always needs to be called: `resolve()` to ensure that Angular starts normally.
+From a mid and back-office perspective, NG-ALAIN always believes that a network request is required to get some application information (eg menu data, user data, etc.) before Angular starts.[startup.service.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/core/startup/startup.service.ts)；It returns a `Promise` object, which always needs to be called: `resolve()` to ensure that Angular starts normally.

 > Network requests may encounter a 403 error because the scaffolding uses the user authentication module by default and always assumes that all requests must be a valid user authorization.
 For more documentation see:
 > - [Interact with server](/docs/server)